notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

 [^10]: While I think that everyone should be _able_ to opt out, I think that it would be extremely poor form for anyone involved in building design to do so.
 I'd argue that they have a moral duty to do everything in their power to improve the quality of their output---as long as it's not _too_ arduous---and I don't think that being tracked would count as being arduous.

     Of course there is the potential for bad actors, so being able to opt out of that maintains the same intent as the right to bear arms, but without the undesirable outcomes.

+[^11]: I'm not sure if people should be able to delete their past data.
+There is a network effect in the value of the data, and if the data can't be queried to such a fine grain then there's no way you could be caught in a broom cupboard with another staff member, so there's no value to the individual in deleting the data.
+(Other than some perverse peace of mind.)